MicrosoftDocs/customer-insights/ci-docs/engagement-insights/manage-environments-workspaces.md

 1. Enter a name in **Workspace name**.

-1. Select the type of environment you want to create, depending if you want to measure what happens on a website or in a mobile app.
+1. Select the type of environment you want to create, depending on whether you want to measure what happens on a website or in a mobile app.

 1. You can add members and assign their permission level from the **Role** list.
 Then select **Finish** to create the workspace or **Next** to install code.